 - All enterprises wishing to use the term “organic” in the US to describe products must be certified to the USDA National Organic Program.

 - Certification is available for all species of cultivated crops and wild-harvested plants and fungi, domesticated livestock and bees, and all kinds of processed products therefrom.

 - Certification entails developing an Organic System Plan, which is reviewed by technical experts, and then verified by an on-site inspection.
 The Organic System Plan details the production practices, materials input use, labeling, and supporting documentation necessary to show compliance with the National Organic Program rules.
 If non-conformities with the rules are found, the operation has the opportunity to make corrections, except in rare cases where irremediable problems are found to exist.

 - Certification is an annual process, whereby updates to the Organic System Plan are checked through desk review and on-site inspection.

 - As part of routine surveillance and to fulfill accreditation requirements, the program includes unannounced inspections and residue testing as a certain percentage of its certification activities.

 - We respond within 2 business days of an inquiry and generate a cost estimate based on information obtained about your site.

 - An application and service agreement is sent out within 2 business days.
-Once returned, forms and or access to the SupplyTrak database is provided for you to complete to describe your Organic System Plan.
+Once returned, forms and/or access to our database is provided for you to complete to describe your Organic System Plan.
 Once submitted we review the plan within one month.

 - Upon approval of your plan, your file is sent to inspection.
 A representative will reach out to you within a week to begin the process of scheduling your inspection.

 - After the inspection is complete, your inspector will return a report within 7 days, then we will review and issue a certification decision.

-- The yearly renewal process is initiated via a communication sent to you 3 months prior to your previous year’s inspection to give you adequate time to comply.
+- The yearly renewal process is initiated via a communication sent to you 3 months prior to your previous year’s inspection to give you adequate time to confirm you want to renew.